rahulranjansah/hapsira/docs/source/examples/revisiting-lamberts-problem-in-python.myst.md

 # Revisiting Lambert's problem in Python

-The Izzo algorithm to solve the Lambert problem is available in poliastro and was implemented from [this paper](https://arxiv.org/abs/1403.2705).
+The Izzo algorithm to solve the Lambert problem is available in hapsira and was implemented from [this paper](https://arxiv.org/abs/1403.2705).

 ```{code-cell}
 from cycler import cycler